 I was hit this weekend with a new type of devastation.
 One I didn’t even know existed.
 I feel sick to my stomach.
 I don’t know when or how I fell in love with it, but McCabes stole a piece of my heart and soul along my journey of life.
 And just like that, it’s gone.
 And I cried.
-I feel lost without my go-to bar.
 I’ve made so many memories there.
 It’s the type of place you go and you know you will see familiar faces.
-There will be people to laugh with and hug hello.
-For those of us who call ourselves regulars, it’s our version of Cheers.
-Expect we get to dance off the calories of the drinks we consume.
+There will be people to laugh with, dance with, and hug hello.
+For those of us who call ourselves “regulars”, it’s our version of Cheers.
+Except we get to dance off the calories of the drinks we consume.

-2. Teacher’s can’t say “I hate your kid”.
+2. Teachers can’t say “I hate your kid”.

 3. Christian’s can’t say “God sucks”.

-6. Someone who own’s a wedding boutique can’t tell you”That dress isn’t very flattering, in fact it’s ugly on you”.
+6. Someone who owns a wedding boutique can’t tell you, “That dress isn’t very flattering, in fact it’s ugly on you”.

-Instead of saying “I want to know what it feels like to dump my kid on the side of the road and keep on driving”, we say “Children are a blessing.
+Instead of saying “I want to know what it feels like to drop my kid off on the side of the road and keep on driving”, we say “Children are a blessing.
 You should see her report card.
 All A’s and B’s.
 I’m so proud!”.

 Ever feel like you are walking up a long flight of stairs only to never find the end?
-You don’t know where it’s taking you, however you don’t have any other choice but to keep going.
-The staircase twist’s and turn’s, sometimes unexpectedly.
+You don’t know where it’s taking you, however, you don’t have any other choice but to keep going.
+The staircase twists and turns, sometimes unexpectedly.
 And here you are, still climbing.

 Maybe the purpose of life isn’t marriage, kids, career, etc (or whatever goal is drilled into your head since childhood).
 Maybe it’s simply to gain experience and help other’s lost on their flight of stairs.